nmldiegues/javartm/README.md

 Note that the `ant-contrib-cpptasks` package in Ubuntu is not installed to the right place, and ant will not be able to use it automatically.
 (To fix it, run `sudo ln -sf /usr/share/java/ant-contrib-cpptasks.jar /usr/share/ant/lib/.`)

+There are two alternatives for building:
-Building also requires gcc >= 4.8, as this is the first version that adds support for the RTM instructions.
-It might be possible to use icc or others (feedback on this is appreciated).
+* ant's default targets need gcc >= 4.8, as this is the first version that has built-in support for RTM instructions.

-As of this writing, there is no stable release of gcc 4.8 --- you will need to obtain or build your own.
+* The oldgcc-* targets provide a fallback option for other compilers.
+See `ant -projecthelp` for more details.

 I plan on providing binary packages of javartm soon.
-If they aren't up yet, feel free to mail me to ask for one.
+If they aren't up yet, feel free to mail me to ask for them.

 ## Testing with Intel SDE